Good for: eclectic chic

 Achingly cool, M Social is all futuristic neon colours, steel and mirrored furnishings in the distinctive, flamboyant design style of Philippe Starck.
 The ceilings are all double height, which means that even the smaller lead-in rooms (industry jargon for a hotel’s most affordable category) feel plush, not oppressive.
 The space is tight but well thought-out, and the bed’s too comfy to leave.
 There’s a small pool and gym you can hit up, but the appeal of a stay around Robertson Quay is to bask in the breezy laidback charm of its riverside restaurants and Aussie-styled cafes.
-Caveat: it’s a hotel for millennials run by millennials, so service can be disinterested and unpolished at times.

-For one-of-a-kind rooms
+Good for: one-of-a-kind rooms

 Each Indigo hotel around the globe reflects the neighbourhood in which it’s situated – and in storied Joo Chiat, lined with heritage buildings, the boutique space offers a culturally rich experience.
 A rooftop infinity pool and a 24-hour fitness centre are the basics everyone expects but what sets Hotel Indigo apart is the Indigo Pavilion.
 Perhaps in a bid to invoke the ‘kampong spirit’ that once flowed through the district, the pavilion is a communal space designed to mimic a living room.
 It’s set with water jars, a lantern-inspired chandelier and a ‘mama shop’ hawking literature from local brand BooksActually, among others.

-Tiny but comfy
+Good for: tiny but comfy

 We’ll be frank.
-Hotel Clover The Arts has the most cramped quarters compared to other hotels on this list.
+Hotel Clover The Arts has the most compact quarters compared to other hotels on this list.
 But it is comfortable and clean, and the colourful murals that adorn each room – every room is painted by a local artist or art student – give it a cheerful countenance.
 And of course, the location is superb.
 It’s right next to the Civic District and the watering holes that line Boat Quay, steps away from 28HKS – the hottest speakeasy in Singapore – and minutes from the clubs at Clarke Quay.
 Guests have access to the dipping pool at the sister hotel around the corner too.
 Just remember to pack light.

 As far as budget stays go, Mercure Singapore Bugis ticks all the right boxes.
 It’s centrally located and close to three MRT stations: Bugis, Bencoolen and Bras Basah.
 The rooms are fairly spacious and even loft rooms are available for under $200.
 As for facilities, there’s a small business centre and a good-sized infinity lap pool, jacuzzi and gym.
 What we particularly like is that there are numerous pockets of space – a breezy courtyard, a roof terrace, and a lobby lounge – to unwind at after a long day.
 The Albert Court Market & Food Centre is also right behind for some superb and wallet-friendly hawker fare.

-Right in Singapore's trendiest dining enclave
+Good for: staying in Singapore's trendiest dining enclave

 The Keong Saik precinct that Naumi Liora sits in is one of the edgiest neighbourhood, flush with some of Singapore’s trendiest restaurants and bars: Esquina, Neon Pigeon, Flagship, to name a few.
 That, and the romance of staying in a heritage shophouse-turned-hotel means you’re really getting a steal.
 The rooms aren’t huge but there’s sufficient space for your luggage and a desk and most importantly, the beds are incredibly comfy.
 The complimentary self-service tea-and-coffee counter at the lobby is also convenient.
 And to reward direct room bookings, they’ve got free passes to Zouk – Singapore's hottest nightclub.
 If you’re hankering for local fare, there’s the famous Smith Street hawker centre, and numerous old-school eateries in the ‘hood.

-An authentic look at Chinatown
+Good for: an authentic look at Chinatown

 Getting to Hotel Nuve Urbane feels a bit like going back in time.
 It’s pretty central but in a sleepy part of Lavender where industrial buildings and old residential estates intersect.
-Space is sparse but there’s a lap pool and day beds to lounge around.
+Space is sparse but there’s a lap pool for some great poolside posery and day beds to lounge around.
 What it lacks in space, the hotel makes up for with very friendly service (and a complimentary snack bar).
 You can easily walk into Little India or café-hop at some of our favourite cafes like Creatures and The Bravery Café.
 It’s also close to Druggists, the city’s coolest pharmacy-turned-pub with dozens of draft beers on tap.